 William Shakespeare biography

-Young William attended Stratford Grammar School from the age of 7 until he was 14.
-The grammar school was held on the upper floor of the old Guildhall, and here the classes were held in Latin, concentrating on grammar and the ancient classics of Greece and Rome.
+Young William attended King Edward VI School in Stratford from the age of seven until he was 14.
+The grammar school was held on the upper floor of the old Guildhall, where the classes were held in Latin, concentrating on grammar and the ancient classics of Greece and Rome.

-Shakespeare was withdrawn from school due to his familiy's financial difficulties, and never completed his education, which makes his subsequent accomplishments all the more remarkable.
+Shakespeare was withdrawn from school due to his family's financial difficulties, and never completed his education, which makes his subsequent accomplishments all the more remarkable.

-At the age of 18 Shakespeare married, to Anne Hathaway, daughter of a yeoman farmer from Shottery, close to Stratford.
+At the age of 18, Shakespeare married Anne Hathaway, the daughter of a yeoman farmer from Shottery, close to Stratford.
 The marriage may have been forced, as Anne was already 3 months pregnant with a daughter, Susanna.
 This first child was followed by twins Hamnet and Judith in 1585.